saad0510/intelligent-autocompletion/README.md

 ## Autocompletion

-When ask the user to enter a line to autocomple.
-We use the last two words only to compute a result.
+We ask the user to enter a line to autocomple and use the last two words only to compute a result.
-The 2nd last word is termed as the _context_, while the last term is the _query_.
+The second last word is termed as the _context_, while the last term is the _query_.
 We first retrieve top relevant documents of both the context and the query, then we rank those documents that contain both of these tokens.
-Then we print only those lines in which both of these words occure together, if possible.
+Then we print only those lines in which both of these words occur together, if possible.
 Otherwise, we display only the lines containing the query.